The Virtual Universe

 There is room for improvement

-The next job was restructuring a database at a telecommunications company.
+My next job was restructuring a database at the telecommunications company KPN.
 I had some database knowledge.
 And my managers were impressed that I had familiarised myself with database administration.
 And so, I did get that job.
 The company doubted the capabilities of their database administrator, so they hired me to reorganise one of their databases.
-They took this delicate task out of the hands of their own database administrator and gave it to me, a novice with little experience.
+They took this delicate task out of their database administrator’s hands and gave it to me, a novice with little experience.
 And so, their database administrator didn’t like me from the start.
 And I didn’t follow his advice because he was a bungler.
 After all, that was the reason they hired me.
-And he was showing off his expertise by using incomprehensible language, so I often had no clue what he was talking about.
+And he showed off his expertise using incomprehensible language, so I often had no clue what he was talking about anyway.

-Because of the fuss, Cap Gemini sent me to a course called Professional Skills.
-I was not politically sensitive, and that could be a handicap when you work at the site of a customer.
-I was aware of that as I had a way of formulating things clearly, so I considered it a good idea.
+The fuss made Cap Volmac send me to the Professional Skills course.
+I was not politically sensitive.
+I was aware of that because of my troubles during my student years, so I found it a good idea.
 And the course taught me something.
-For instance, positive framing can contribute to a better atmosphere.
+Positive framing can contribute to a better atmosphere.
 You can call it political correctness.
-So if it is a complete mess, you can say, ‘There is room for improvement.’
-Even though it is the same mess, it sounds a lot better.
-After all, a consultant’s primary responsibility is not to solve problems but to make money for Cap Gemini by making the customer happy.
-I let it all pass by, concentrated on my task and successfully finished the database restructuring job.
+If it is a complete mess, you can say, ‘There is room for improvement.’
+It is the same mess, but it sounds a lot better.
+A consultant’s primary responsibility is not to solve problems but to make money for Cap Volmac by making the customer happy.
+Careers depend to a large degree on social skills.
+That comes with a drawback.
+Problems don’t get solved if the required measures are unpopular.
+I let it all pass me by, focused on my task, and finished the database restructuring job.

-My next assignment was at the real estate department of the telecommunications company.
-They hired me to make database queries in their financial system for management information.
-Usually, managers or salespeople wanted a report promptly.
-It was always very important and, of course, very urgent.
-I called them jokingly life-and-death queries.
-It took a few hours to write a query, check the validity of the output, and deliver the report.
-By then, it often wasn’t needed anymore.
-The availability of the data rather than necessity created a demand for these reports.
+The next assignment was at the real estate department of the same telecommunications company.
+They had hired me to make database queries in their financial system for management information and assigned me to the financial department.
+Usually, managers or salespeople desired their reports promptly.
+It was always very important and, of course, very urgent, so I jokingly called them life-and-death queries.
+It took a few hours to write a query, verify the output, and deliver the report.
+By then, it was often no longer needed.
+The availability of the data, rather than necessity, created a demand for these reports.
 In other words, the reporting usually wasn’t that important.
 Over time, I found patterns in their requests, so I made a set of standard queries with parameters and delivered 90% of the reports on the spot.
-No one had ever thought of that, so they saw me as a genius and hired me for a longer time to work on their systems.
+No one had ever thought of that, so they saw me as a genius and hired me for longer.

 Hit the moving target

-I contacted my manager and discussed the situation with him.
-I had invested much time in Developer/2000 and Designer/2000 and had been away from home for a year.
-I would rather stay away from home a few months more if needed to get a proper Designer/2000 assignment.
+I contacted my manager and discussed the situation with him, telling him that something did not seem right.
+I had invested a lot of time in Developer/2000 and Designer/2000 and had been away from home for a year.
+I would rather stay in Utrecht for a few months to get a proper Designer/2000 assignment.
 Designer/2000 was just released, so work had yet to come in.
 If you intend to hit a moving target, you must aim just in front of it, considering the direction of the movement.
 It takes time for the bullet to arrive at the target.
 By then, the target had already moved a bit further.
-So, I was already there, where the target would soon be.
+So, I was already there, where the target would soon arrive.
 And there was plenty of work at the software factory.
-And so, I asked him if I could decline the job if it wasn’t Designer/2000.
+And so, I asked him if I could decline the job if it weren’t Designer/2000.
 He said that sales targets were important and we all must do our bit.
 But I was supposed to be the master of my own destiny.
-Knowing that my Designer/2000 skills would soon be in high demand, I said I would look for another employer if that would be his stance.
+Knowing that my Designer/2000 skills would soon be in high demand, I said I would look for another employer if that was his stance.
 He then gave in.

-But the account manager pressed on, ready to make the kill.
+The account manager pressed on, ready to make the kill.
 Before the interview with the customer, another department of the telecommunications company, we once more discussed the assignment.
 And again, he didn’t say much more than, ‘They are planning to switch to Designer/2000, and you can play a role in that process.’
+It seemed he was planning to ruin my career for his bonus.
 Once more, I warned him in no uncertain terms.
 And despite his name being Warner, he didn’t appear to understand what a warning was.
-Still, his name was endowed with a whiff of coincidence.
 Then came the interview.
 The department manager told me they planned to use Designer/2000, but their people would do the Designer/2000 work.
 They needed me to maintain their obsolete systems.
 And my resume was perfect as I had been looking after the old programmes of their real estate department for a long time.
 That was the role I could play in the process.
 And the account manager knew that all along.

-Assuming that the account manager was ready to close the deal and seal my fate, I declined and said I wasn’t informed about the nature of the assignment.
-And so, I humiliated the account manager in front of the customer and made Cap Gemini lose face.
-The account manager probably had believed he could get away with it.
+Assuming the account manager was ready to close the deal and seal my fate, I declined, saying I hadn’t been informed of the assignment’s nature.
+And so I humiliated the account manager in front of the customer, making Cap Volmac lose face.
+The account manager probably believed he could get away with it.
 Indeed, I didn’t want to cause a fuss again, but I thought Designer/2000 to be crucial for my future employment.
-After all, life is a bitch.
+Life is a bitch.
 If you end up with obsolete skills, you end up unemployed.
-A few weeks later, I did get a Designer/2000 assignment in Groningen, so close to home that I could bike to work again.
-Later, my manager said that my actions were unprecedented and had raised several eyebrows.
-On closer inspection, I could have been a model employee, and more than Cap Gemini might have hoped for.
+Later, my manager said that my actions had raised several eyebrows in higher management.
+I was a model employee, a true master of my destiny, but more than Cap Volmac had hoped for.

 Walking out of Paradise, once again